mroth/phoenix-showdown/README.md

 ## Discussion / Feedback

-I've worked with all of the languages involved in production systems (with the exception of Elixir, which I'm just [enthusiastically] getting started with).
+I've worked with all of the languages involved in production systems (with the exception of Elixir, which I'm just getting started with).
 That said, I'm nowhere near an expert in any of them -- so feedback, comments, and pull requests are encouraged.

 I'm publishing this as a GitHub repo rather than a blog post since the intended audience is nerds.
 If you want to comment, in lieu of a comment thread, just